 A radio signal travels from the transmitter through a buried wire, marking the boundaries you wish to set for your dog.
 Your dog wears a collar that detects the signal in the buried wire.
 As your dog approaches the boundary wire, the collar will beep and vibrate when he enters the warning zone.
-If he proceeds further, he receives a safe but startling shock.
-While harmless, the correction will persuade him to stay in the containment area that you have established.
+If he proceeds further, he receives a harmless but unpleasant shock to contain him in the area that you have established.
 Boundary markers are a temporary visual aid for your pet; remove them after training.
-This Free Spirit In-Ground Fence system has been proven safe, comfortable and effective for pets over 5 lb.
+Your pet will learn his boundaries quickly, but supervision is necessary for the first 30 days.
+The Free Spirit\ In-Ground Fence\ can be used with pets over 5 lb.